chandninigam/website/content/Home.md

 My name is Chandni Nigam, born and brought up in Lucknow.
 I have done my Bachelors in Computer Science Engineering from BBD: NITM.
 I’m passionate about web development and I work with different technologies including HTML, SCSS/CSS, Javascript/Typescript, React/React Native/Next.
-I currently work at <a href="https://jaxl.com/">Jaxl Innovation Private Limited</a>.
+I currently work at <a href="https://jaxl.com/" style="color: #531fff; text-underline-position: under;">Jaxl Innovation Private Limited</a>.

 In my free time, I like to read books, currently I'm reading Atomic Habits.
 I also like cooking .